top of page

 The verb 'solicit' has its etymological origins in Latin, particularly from the word 'solicitare,' which is a combination of 'solus,' meaning 'alone,' and 'citare,' meaning 'to move' or 'to set in motion.'
 This Latin term conveyed the idea of inciting or arousing, often in a persistent or enthusiastic manner.
 In English, 'solicit' entered the language in the 15th century and retained its sense of actively seeking out or requesting something from someone, typically in a formal or intentional manner.
 The etymology of 'solicit' reflects its historical connection to the act of arousing or inciting a response, conveying the notion of deliberate and persistent efforts to obtain a desired response or favor.

-Quiz: Find the meaning of the verb solicit:
+Find the correct meaning of the verb solicit:

 Try Again!